-Did you know there are people in these internet streets who make 5 figures, 6 figures and even 7 figures with their blog?!
-Blogging is still profitable (yup, even in 2021!) and yes, you can absolutely start a profitable blog from scratch today.
+Did you know there are people in these internet streets who make 5 figures, 6 figures and even 7 figures with their blogs?!
+Blogging is still profitable (yup, even in 2023!), and yup, you can absolutely start a profitable blog from scratch!

-Disclaimer: Blogging is not a get rich, quick scheme.
+I recently started a new blog, and it’s already bringing me in $2000+ a month.
+HOWEVER, disclaimer: Blogging is not a get-rich, quick scheme.
 It requires hard work, consistency, patience, and strategy.
 Today, I’m sharing how you can not only launch a blog but make money with it too!

 Nope, I didn’t make a typo there.
 Blogs don’t make money.
 Businesses do.
 So if your blog is not a business, it’s going to be pretty freakin’ hard to earn money with it.

 Your blog should have a strategy as to how revenue will be earned (will you sell a product?
-Offer services?
-Cash in with affiliate links?) as well as a business plan (who is your target market?).
+Create a course?
+Cash in with affiliate links?
+Make money from display ads?) as well as a business plan (who is your target market?).
 So as you create this blog, think from a business aspect…. not a hobby aspect.

 Hobbies are things we do simply for fun when we feel like it.